Think about Sacramento’s past and the Gold Rush comes to mind. But that’s only part of the story.

 Set your calendars for Saturday, June 29, from noon to 3 p.m. for the “A Page in Time” Book Fair.
 Come meet the authors who capture “a page in time” of Sacramento through their words and photos.
 This event is a chance to meet authors who tell the history of Sacramento and Gold Country through a variety of viewpoints and cultural backgrounds.
 This event is free with museum admission.
 For more information, Click Here

 Blue Star Museum

 The Sacramento History Museum is proud to be one of seven Sacramento area museums offering free admission to active military and their families through Labor Day (September 2), 2019.
-Blue Star Museums is a collaboration among the National Endowment for the Arts, Blue Star Families, the Department of Defense and more than 2,000 museums across America to offer free admission to all active duty military personnel and their families starting today, and continuing through Labor Day (September 2), 2019.
+Blue Star Museums is a collaboration among the National Endowment for the Arts, Blue Star Families, the Department of Defense and more than 2,000 museums across America to offer free admission to all active duty military personnel and their families, continuing through Labor Day (September 2), 2019.

 Old Sacramento History Camp is Coming!

 Old Sacramento History Camp is a day camp for children in 1st -7th grade, that provides a safe, fun, and educational experience.
 Campers take part in field trips to historic sites and museums in the Sacramento area, arts and crafts, games, and outdoor activities.
 History Camp Directors create daily schedules that ensure there is never a dull moment at camp.
 Spots fill up quickly, so register now!
 To find out more, Click Here.

 We also have a few scholarships available for weeks 1 & 3.
 Contact Susan Voskuil-Starcevich for more information.